kellarwindland/LeetCodeProblems/README.md

 back at the starting position, and the hare starts from the intersection point.
 The answer is then the intersection of hare and tortoise after phase 2 ends

+## Depth First Search (DFS)

+### Description
+Depth-first search (DFS) is an algorithm for traversing or searching tree or graph data structures.
+The algorithm starts at the root node (selecting some arbitrary node as the root node in the case of a graph) and explores as far as possible along each branch before backtracking

+### Applications
+Finding connected components
+Topological sorting
+Finding 2-(edge or vertex)-connected components
+Finding 3-(edge or vertex)-connected components
+Finding the bridges of a graph
+Generating words in order to plot the limit set of a group Finding strongly connected components
+Planarity testing
+Solving puzzles with only one solution, such as mazes (DFS can be adapted to find all solutions to a maze by only including nodes on the current path in the visited set.)
+Maze generation may use a randomized depth-first search Finding biconnectivity in graphs

+### How to use
+Input: A graph G and a vertex v of G
+Output: All vertices reachable from v labeled as discovered Starts with the given v of G and discovers all other vertices within that graph.
+Starting with a random path from v and discovering all other vertices in that path before coming back to v and searching another path.